 What Are Franking Credits?

 It was developed way back in 1987 and is very familiar in the Australian tax system.
-This concept is also known as imputation credit, the company distributes profits as dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company. among the shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+This concept is also known as imputation credit, the company distributes profits as dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. among the shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares., and the profit is taxable, so the company pays the taxes beforehand, and shareholders receive a tax rebate if the individual tax rate differs from the company.

-- The franking credit depends on the individual tax rate and differs from person to person; however, we have a standard formula for its calculation, which helps to understand the tax rebate amount.
+The franking credit depends on the individual tax rate and differs from person to person; however, we have a standard formula for the franking credit calculator, which helps to understand the tax rebate amount.

 Franking Credits = (Dividend Amount / (1-Company Tax rate)) – Dividend amount